 Frederick Wiseman (b.
 1930) is an American filmmaker born in Boston.
 For close to fifty years, thanks to the Public Broadcast Service (PBS), he has created an exceptional body of work consisting of thirty full length films devoted primarily to exploring American institutions.
 He has received multiple honours, including the Guggenheim and MacArthur fellowships.
 In 2016, he was awarded an Honorary Oscar.

-The special screening of Boston City Hall at Bozar on 10 October will be followed by a programme of ten films by Frederick Wiseman, shot between 1967 and 2018, shown at the Cinematek from 13 October to 5 November, and a discussion with the American filmmaker at the Cinema Galeries on 15 October, organised as part of the En ville! film festival.
+The special screening of Boston City Hall at Bozar on 10 October will be followed by a programme of ten films by Frederick Wiseman, shot between 1967 and 2018, shown at the Cinematek from 13 October to 5 November, and a discussion with the American filmmaker at the Cinema Galeries on 15 October, initiated and organised by the film festival En ville!

 Sunday 10 October, 14:00 → 20:00